ezekielmogaka/Stock_status_monitoring_documentation/source/Userguide.rst

 ~~~~~~~~~~~~~~~~~~~
 Chrome/Chromium browser is recommended for the application.
 This is because of the javascript used in the application wil be able to load faster.

-Login roles to DHIS2 are also required inorder to access the application.
+Login roles to the stock status management tool are also required inorder to access the application and its functionality.